sammuelyee/docs/cartodb-editor.md

 _Remember: perform a duplicate of the dataset prior to modifying it with statements like UPDATE, INSERT or DELETE.
 This way your original data will always be safe._

-### Tips and tricks
+### Tips and Tricks

 * Ensure that you select the right time frame that suits your needs.
 You can save on Twitter credits by not importing extra data.
 * Search terms are treated like full words: "car" won't match tweets with "cars," you should add both terms if you want both cases.
 * Search terms are not case-sensitive. e.g. "Cars" equals "cars" and "CARS"
-* You can search by hashtags or account names. e.g. “gis, @cartodb, #mapping”.
+* You can search by hashtags or account names. e.g. "gis, @cartodb, #mapping."
 * Once the search starts you cannot stop the import.
 Be careful to not search for really broad terms (e.g. "love") as hundreds of thousands or even millions of geolocalized tweets might end up being retrieved.
-* For security, the search will stop if you run out of credits, returning you all the tweets that the system was able to retrieve before the credits finished.
+* For security, the search will stop if you run out of credits, returning all the tweets that the system was able to retrieve before the credits finished.
 * Enterprise multi-accounts share the same organization-wide pool of Twitter credits.